Last updated on November 30th, 2023 at 03:05 pm

 What is a symbology?

-There are also QR codes, which are typically used to direct customers to a website or form.
+There are also QR codes, which are typically used to direct customers to a website or form but are used on some identity documents such as medical marijuana cards, student ID cards, and visitor badges.

 It’s often used for storing information on IDs, such as driver’s licenses and government-issued IDs, as well as airline tickets, shipping labels, and concert tickets.
 The information can be easily read by most ID scanners, making it a popular choice for items that require quick and accurate data retrieval.